babicastilho/personal-task-tracker/README.md

-# My Todo List MERN
+# Personal Task Tracker

 ## Description

-My Todo List MERN is a comprehensive to-do list application built with MongoDB, Express, React, and Node.js.
-It features task management with categories, user authentication, theming, and more.
-This project serves as a practical implementation of the MERN stack for task management applications.
+The Personal Task Tracker is a robust task management application designed to support productivity and organization.
+Built with MongoDB and Next.js, this project originally began as a simple to-do list using the MERN stack, but has since evolved into a comprehensive personal task tracking tool.
+It includes features like task categorization, prioritization, filtering, user authentication, a customizable dashboard, and a responsive UI that supports both server-side and client-side rendering.

+With options to view tasks in list, calendar, and Kanban board formats, the Personal Task Tracker offers flexibility and functionality for managing tasks efficiently.
+This project serves as an in-depth implementation of MongoDB and Next.js capabilities in building a full-featured, scalable task management solution.

 ## Table of Contents
 - [Project Structure](#project-structure)